canonical/vanilla-framework/docs/patterns/lists.md

 A divider is used to separate related content items.

-<a href="/examples/patterns/divider/"
+<a href="/examples/patterns/lists/divider/"
   class="js-example">
-View example of the patterns divider
+View example of lists with a vertical divider
 </a>

 ### Inline